-In 2012, the Company entered into agreements with ABB Asea Brown Boveri Ltd, whereby, (i) the Company absorbs, and is compensated for, or remits, on a quarterly basis, any interest differential to market rates (positive or negative) on its intercompany lendings and borrowings (the interest differential, arises due to differing credit risks between the assets and liabilities) and (ii) the Company receives a remuneration for its service provider function related to these intercompany lending/borrowing activities.
-In 2021, total net compensation paid by the Company under these agreements amounted to USD 3.2 million (2020: USD 6.3 million) which was included in "Interest compensation" in the profit and loss account.
+In 2012, the Company entered into agreements with ABB Asea Brown Boveri Ltd, whereby, (i) the Company absorbs, and is compensated for, or remits, on a quarterly basis, any interest differential to market rates (positive or negative) on its intercompany lendings and borrowings (the interest differential arises due to differing credit risks between the assets and liabilities) and (ii) the Company receives a remuneration for its service provider function related to these intercompany lending/ borrowing activities.
+In 2022, total net compensation received by the Company under these agreements amounted to USD 9.9 million (2021: the Company paid USD 3.2 million) which was included in "Interest compensation" in the profit and loss account.

-These financial statements are as at and for the year ended December 31, 2021.
+These financial statements are as at and for the year ended December 31, 2022.

-Summary of significant accounting policies
+Note 2 Summary of significant accounting policies